MateuszGalinski/HardHatClassification/README.md

 # Hardhat Detection Model
 This repository contains a Convolutional Neural Network (CNN) model built using TensorFlow and Keras, designed to classify images into two categories: "hardhat" and "nohardhat."
-The model is trained on a dataset of images and can be used to predict whether a person in an image is wearing a hardhat or not.
+The model is trained on a dataset of images and can be used to predict whether a person in an image is wearing a hard hat or not.

 ## Table of Contents
 Overview